Back to Resources

 How much do I need as an initial deposit?

 Minimum balance requirements vary by bank and account type.
 Expect AED 10,000 to 100,000 depending on the bank.
-Some digital banks have lower or no minimum balance requirements.
+Some digital banks like Wio have lower or no minimum balance requirements.
+See the bank comparison table above for specific ranges.

 Can a freezone company open a bank account at any UAE bank?

 Technically yes, but practically some banks prefer to work with freezone companies from specific zones or with certain workspace types.
+Our detailed guide on opening a free zone company bank account covers which banks work best with each zone.
 DMCC companies tend to have smoother relationships with major banks.
 Smaller or newer free zones may have fewer banking relationships.
+Our free zones comparison guide covers banking ease for each zone.

 What if my application gets rejected?